 Term Definition Foster Care Ombudsman An independent, impartial, and confidential resource that advocates for the rights of foster children and foster/kinship parents, investigates and resolves complaints, and makes recommendations for systemic reform.
 This program is a free resource for all people who are served or affected by the child welfare/foster care system, finding it challenging, and seeking help to address issues or locate resources.
 Placement Agreement An agreement between the department and resource or kinship/relative caregiver outlining specific expectations of the placement provider, and responsibilities to the child, department, and placement provider.

-best interests of a child while at the same time encouraging the emotional and developmental growth of the child, that a caregiver shall use when determining whether to allow a child in foster care under the responsibility of the State to participate in extracurricular, enrichment, cultural, and social activities.
-(RMHTF) A residential program that provides room, board, supervision, and behavioral and mental health treatment to children or transitioning adults with behavioral, developmental, and/or psychiatric challenges.
+Reasonable and Prudent Parenting Standard The standard characterized by careful and sensible parental decisions that maintain the health, safety, and best interests of a child while at the same time encouraging the emotional and developmental growth of the child, that a caregiver shall use when determining whether to allow a child in foster care under the responsibility of the State to participate in extracurricular, enrichment, cultural, and social activities.
+Residential Mental Health Treatment Facilities (RMHTF) A residential program that provides room, board, supervision, and behavioral and mental health treatment to children or transitioning adults with behavioral, developmental, and/or psychiatric challenges.